yukichikawada/misc-notes/notes.md

 > JavaScript follows lexical scope which means variables are defined line by
 > line rather than at execution.
 Since functions are objects in JS, a closure is
 > a function that has variables defined within its scope that inner functions
 > can use.
-Closures differ from callbacks in that cb's take functions are a
+Closures differ from callbacks in that cb's take functions as a
 > parameter rather than creating the function internally.

 How does CSS grid work?